-Our goal is to ensure that participants who will come from Nigeria and other African countries will understand how to use the media to promote and support the attainment of the SDGs.
+Our goal is to ensure that participants who will come from Nigeria and other African countries will understand how to effectively engage the media to promote and support the attainment of the SDGs.

-When Journalists leave the conference, they should be able to;
+When Journalists and other participants leave the conference, they should be able to;

 Join our 1000+ subscribers and get access to the latest updates, freebies, announcements and much more!